 All sharks have highly sensitive electrical receptors called the “Ampullae of Lorenzini” located in their snouts.
 These tiny gel filled sacs can only sense electrical fields from prey at very close distances, typically less than one meter.
-The powerful localised electrical field generated by Shark Shield devices cause the sharks gel filled sacs to spasm and turns sharks away from the immediate area.
+The powerful localized electrical field generated by Ocean Guardian devices cause the sharks gel filled sacs to spasm and turns sharks away from the immediate area.

-There are no known long-term adverse effects to the shark and as a result Shark Shield devices support the conservation of sharks by removing the need for culling or other lethal means of managing human and shark interactions.
-Shark Shield devices do not affect other ocean creatures.
+There are no known long-term adverse effects to the shark and as a result Ocean Guardian devices support the conservation of sharks by removing the need for culling or other lethal means of managing human and shark interactions.
+Ocean Guardian devices do not affect other ocean creatures.

 As sharks can only sense electrical fields at very short distances and electrical fields are dispersed rapidly in water, the myth that sharks can sense electrical fields at great distances is not true; as a result electrical shark deterrents do not attract sharks, you can read more in this myth here.

 For more details on Shark Shield Effectiveness and Scientific Research Testing please see the website here